Scav-engeR/13T_Pro_Corot_Twrp/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE) - see the LICENSE file for details.

 ## Acknowledgments